mahes-a/Fabric-Ingestion/README.md

   <img width="367" alt="image" src="https://github.com/mahes-a/Fabric-Ingestion/assets/120069348/fc3d6049-b775-4bac-8e1c-39ee53246d8c">

+## Approach 4: Using Shortcuts to reference data without copying it

+- Navigate to the Lakehouse created from your workspace

-## Approach 4: Using OneLake File Explorer to Sync files
+## Approach 5: Using OneLake File Explorer to Sync files

 - Sign in into the OneLake File Explorer with the same account you used to create the lakehouse